talk about weather in English

 Undoubtedly, weather is a main topic of conversation for many English speaking people.
 Whether it’s small talk with a stranger or a chat with a neighbor, discussing the weather is a common way to break the ice.
-This lesson explores how the British use weather as a conversation starter, their attitudes towards different weather conditions, how they make predictions, and their unique way of attributing human features to the weather.
+This lesson explores how to talk about weather in English as a conversation starter, their attitudes towards different weather conditions, how they make predictions, and their unique way of attributing human features to the weather.

 Previous Conversation Tip Lesson